Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/01_search_overview_and_use_cases.md

 # Search Overview and Use Cases

 Fabric CDC solution has a built-in integration with Elasticsearch to enable a cross-instance search.
+Note that it requires an installation of Elasticsearch.

 For example, search all customers named “John Doe” and live in “New-York”.